Skip to main content

 Managing Item Tags

-When enabled by your library (Configuration > Fulfillment > Courses > Tag Mapping), you can add tags to items.
+When enabled by the library (Configuration > Fulfillment > Courses > Tag Mapping), users can add tags to items.
 The list of tags is maintained by the library.
 For more information about configuring tags, see Configuring Citation and Section Tags.

 Hiding Items from Students